Guest Notes For Drive On Podcast

 - Closing thoughts, and reiterate where listeners can go to get involved (website, social media, etc.)

-This podcast aims to provide helpful information to other vets who might be struggling after getting out of the military.
+This show aims to provide helpful information to other vets who might be struggling after getting out of the military.
 With that in mind, I want listeners to hear your message of hope.
 If you were a veteran, let's talk about some of the struggles you went through so that they know that they're not alone.
 If you provide a service to veterans, let's talk about that service to let them know that there are other options than talk therapy or pharmaceuticals.

 If you have any specific topics you want to discuss, please let me know beforehand so I can be sure to include them in the conversation.